sabedu/repositoryChat/README.md

     Verify the REDIS_HOST configuration in your .env file.
     Module Compatibility Issues

-    Make sure you're using Python 3.10, as some dependencies may not be compatible with other versions.
-    Backend API Not Responding

     Check if the FastAPI backend is running.
     Verify the BASE_URL in .streamlit/secrets.toml.

-## Video Tutorial
-    For a step-by-step guide on how to use the tool, watch the video tutorial:

-    Replace VIDEO_ID with the actual YouTube video ID.